-2.10.5 Youth 12 National Championships - Event capping may be in place
+2.10.5 Youth 12 National Championships

-- A. Eligibility (age, representation, classification) Subject to the listed exceptions, fencers must meet birth years in Table 2.5.1 and be a U.S citizen or Permanent Resident.
-There are no classification requirements. - B. Qualifying Path - Be on the Y12 National Point Standings at the regular fee entry deadline OR - Earn at least 70 Y12 Regional Points during the current or 2019-20 season (Total points = an athlete's top three point results) OR - Earn at least 150 Y14 Regional Points during the current or 2019-20 season (Total points = an athlete's top three point results) OR - Rank in 40 percent of the Y12 Regional Point Standings list during the current season - C. Seeding and Format
+A. Eligibility (age, representation, classification)

+Subject to the listed exceptions, fencers must meet birth years in Table 2.5.1 and be a U.S citizen or Permanent Resident.
+There are no classification requirements.

+- Be on the Y12 National Point Standings at the regular fee entry deadline OR - Earn at least 70 Y12 Regional Points during the current or 2021-22 season (Total points = an athlete's top three point results) OR - Earn at least 150 Y14 Regional Points during the current or 2021-22 season (Total points = an athlete's top three point results) OR - Place in the top 25 percent of the fencer's division's Y14 National Championship qualifying competition